Greek man arrested over American scientist's death | DW | 16.07.2019

 A 27-year-old man was arrested by Greek police on Monday, as a suspect in the murder of US scientist Suzanne Eaton, who was a molecular biologist at the Max Planck Institute at Dresden University in Germany.

-Eaton, 59, was in the Greek island of Crete to attend a conference and went missing on July 2, when friends said she likely went for a run.
+Eaton, 59, was on the Greek island of Crete to attend a conference and went missing on July 2, when friends said she likely went for a run.

 A week later, her body was found in an abandoned WWII bunker on the island of, some 7 miles (11 km) from her hotel.